Start your holiday shopping with these generous holiday merchants.

 Adding a charming ornament hand-sewn from African textiles– choose from elephants, zebras, giraffes, or rhinos–to your tree this year will help provide care for children in East Africa.

 Traditional beadwork meets modern aesthetics in various accessories, handcrafted by skilled Zulu beaders.
-Proceeds from items like the Summer Swan bracelet support the Thanda After-School Project, which helps orphans and other vulnerable children in rural South Africa.
+Proceeds from items like the Thin Wild bracelet support the Thanda After-School Project, which helps orphans and other vulnerable children in rural South Africa.

 Angel Covers is a volunteer-run organization dedicated to helping orphaned and destitute children around the world.
 This Folk Painting Coloring Book is the perfect gift for any child, and 100 percent of the proceeds go to support Chinese Orphanages.